Gaftherman/bspguy-angelscript-implementation/README.md

 - Windows XP or later / Any flavor of Linux (AFAIK)
 - 256MB of VRAM

 If the program fails to start on Windows, launch it from the Command Prompt so you can see what failed.
-If textures/objects are black or completely missing, switch to the legacy renderer (`Settings` -> `Editor Setup` -> `Rendering` -> `OpenGL (Legacy)`).
+If the program crashes when loading a map, or textures/objects are black or completely missing, switch to the legacy renderer (`Settings` -> `Editor Setup` -> `Rendering` -> `OpenGL (Legacy)`).

 ## First-time Setup
 1. Click `Settings` -> `Editor Setup` -> `Asset Paths`